 At lunch, the participants seemed lighter, relieved.
 Their 10-minute final pitches for funding behind them, the weight of the week’s work had been shed.
 There was nothing to do but wait for the assessment team to finish their deliberations and in the meantime get a bite to eat and socialise with the others in the group, new colleagues who just four days ago were perfect strangers.
-This is what Fridays are like at a Sandpit.
+This is what Fridays are like at a Sandpit, aka an Ideas Lab.

 It’s not that research proposals solicited in a more traditional method haven’t been innovative or produced good science.
 They have, and they still do, and not every research topic merits a Sandpit initiative.
 But because the Sandpit format involves a diverse group of people and forces them to catalyse and collide and collaborate, the output is often unique and innovative.
 Questions arise that wouldn’t otherwise have been posed, and partnerships form between people from very different scientific disciplines, universities and stakeholder organizations.
 Part mix of people, part pressure, part incentive – the week ends up with a very dynamic collection of research teams and topics.